poissonconsulting/term/cran-comments.md

 * This is a resubmission of a new release.

 > Thanks, no need to single quote the function name, simply write coef().
-For the object names, pleese use undirected quotes.
+For the object names, please use undirected quotes.

 Done.